Yoga pants and a pizza.

 She told him about her Mrs. Menifield experience while winding sections of her hair around the barrel of the curling iron.

-“Why the hell do you bother with that old bat?”
+“Why the hell do you bother with that soon-to-be corpse?”
 He twisted the water off and grabbed a towel.
 “When we put this place on the market I hope none of the buyers run into her in the elevator.
-She’ll drag down the property value.”
+She’ll tank the property value.”

 Steven’s latest idea in his ever-expanding life plan involved putting the loft on the market and buying a roomy place in the suburbs.
 Ashley had a feeling that Victoria had planted that particular idea.
 It seemed like Victoria had made Steven her little pet project at the office, always offering up advice for ways to “get ahead” or make the partners “take notice.”

-The first time Steven brought up the idea of selling the loft, the argument had lasted nearly three days before Ashley had agreed to consider it.
-She “considered” it to be an asinine idea, but also valued peace and quiet at home.
+The first time he brought up the idea of selling the loft, the argument had lasted nearly three days before she had agreed to consider it.
+She “considered” it to be an asinine idea, but also valued peace at home.